 Allowing for Expansion & Shrinking

-Preparing for expansion and shrinking in woodworking projects will help eliminate problems later.
-Learn tips for understanding how wood expands and shrinks, and how to plan for it.
+Planning for expansion and shrinking in woodworking projects will help eliminate problems later.
+Learn tips for understanding how wood expands and shrinks, and how to prepare for it.

 Ideas for Removing Odors from Wood

 Wood used for woodworking projects can take on certain odors from the environment.
 On occasion, these odors can become so embedded into the wood that the piece is no longer usable in its current state.
 Here are some ideas and methods for removing odors from wood.

 A Simple Trick to Protect Your Stained Finishes from Glue Run-Out

 Glue run-out on stained woodworking projects can really mess with the consistency of the stained finish.
 Even a small amount of glue seeping out of a joint can clog pores and make a stain look blotchy in those spots.
 There is a simple trick to prevent glue run-out on mortise and tenon joints from becoming a problem.
 Learn this simple trick and...